qidi-community/Plus4-Wiki/content/conditional_purging_and_wiping/README.md

 This allows for the user to have greater control over the initial nozzle wipe and purge steps

 For `CLEAR_NOZZLE` the purging and PEI plate wiping are optional.
-By default both are disabled by they can be enabled by passing the following parameters
+By default both are disabled but they can be enabled by passing the following parameters

 `PEI_WIPE=1`  - Enable PEI plate wiping
 `PURGE=1`  - Enable purging into the chute